jon-atkinson/nix-dots/README.md

 ## Setup

-1. Select the correct branch for your use case.

-2. [Install nix](https://nixos.org/download/), preferrably multi-user if permissable.
+1. [Install nix](https://nixos.org/download/), preferrably multi-user if permissable.

-3. Run the relevant install command for your use case.
+2. Run the relevant install command for your use case.

 | System               | Personal                                                                                                                                                                                        | Work                                                                                                                                                                                                      |
 | -------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |